Utrum/utrum-wallet/README.md

 #### Contributions

-This wallet is based on the work of the Monaize team.
+This wallet is based on the work of the MNZ team.

 If you find a bug or you want to propose a feature, you should create an [issue](https://github.com/Utrum/utrum-wallet/issues/new) on Github.